The Student Experience

 - Ageism: Super Grandpa by David M. Schwartz - This book tells the true story of a 66-year-old Swedish man, who was told he could not enter a 1,000-mile bike race because he was too old.
 Students read this book in conjunction with our annual Kindergarten Grand Buddies' Day.

-Each of our 6th grade students is assigned to a small advisory group at the beginning of their final year at Laurence.
-Throughout the year, students work together to ensure that all students are valued and have a voice.
-Topics for advisory groups come from both the students themselves as well as our school counselor.
+Each of our 5th and 6th grade students are assigned to a small advisory group at the beginning of their final year at Laurence.
+Throughout the year, students work together to ensure that all students are valued and have a voice in a safe space.
+Topics for advisory groups come from both the students themselves, as well as our school counselor and Interim Diversity, Equity & Inclusion Coordinator.

 Musical and dance performances provide an an engaging way to expand students' cultural competency.
 Throughout the school year at our school-wide Friday assemblies, we celebrate diversity and learn about other cultures with guest performances, which have included: